2024-learn/devsecops-nana/README.md

     - Public databases for known security vulnerabilities:
       - CVE: Common Vulnerabilities and Exposures
         - This is a system that provides a reference for publicly known security vulnerabilities
-    - PII: Personal Identifiable Information: Information that, when used alone or with other relevant data can identify an individual; like: biometric identifiers, name, full face photos, geographical info, phone, acocunt numbers, address, vehical or insurance, birthdate, medical and health plan info, email, SSN etc. This information is unique to a user
+    - PII: Personal Identifiable Information: Information that, when used alone or with other relevant data can identify an individual; like:
+      - biometric identifiers, name, full face photos, geographical info, phone, acocunt numbers, address, vehical or insurance, birthdate, medical and health plan info, email, SSN etc.
+      - This information is unique to a user.
   - _Weak Password:_
     - Attackers can use brute-force attacks through use of trial and error to try and break into a network or website.
 They typically use hacking tools to automate these login attempts
     - Enforce strong password policy: e.g. specific number of characters, special characters, forbid phrase passwords, do not reuse the same password for multiple applications, use password managers like lastPass or 1pass.